RespiraWorks/Ventilator/manufacturing/internals/display_panel/README.md

 ## Design rationale

-The display panel accommodates the LCD touchscreen display and the oxygen inlet port.
+The display panel accommodates the LCD touchscreen display, the oxygen inlet port, and the main control electronics of the ventilator.
 The base is a clear acrylic that also allows one to view the ventilator internals.
 While in the prototyping stage, it might be of advantage in observing mechanical problems and also adds an aesthetic touch.

+Note that the acrylic panel and circuit boards are custom components and will need to be fabricated by a contract manufacturer before the display panel is assembled.

 Related issues are being tracked here:
 [#653](https://github.com/RespiraWorks/Ventilator/issues/653)